Michigan Alzheimer's Disease Center

 Michigan ADRC logo

-Pioneering a Statewide Center
+A Statewide Center

 A significant portion of the Michigan Alzheimer’s Disease Center is dedicated to research funded by the National Institute on Aging.
-Taking advantage of the University of Michigan’s deep infrastructure in dementia and aging research, the Michigan Alzheimer’s Disease Research Center (Michigan ADRC) connects researchers at Wayne State University, Michigan State University and the University of Michigan to foster and enhance innovative research in Alzheimer’s disease and related dementias, and provide a critically important statewide resource for researchers, trainees, healthcare professionals and the broader public.
+Taking advantage of the University of Michigan’s deep infrastructure in dementia and aging research, the Michigan Alzheimer’s Disease Research Center (Michigan ADRC) connects researchers at Wayne State University, Michigan State University, and the University of Michigan to foster and enhance innovative research in Alzheimer’s disease and related dementias, and provide a critically important statewide resource for researchers, trainees, healthcare professionals and the broader public.

 Programs & Initiatives